Ihebzaouali/Hand-Gesture_Recognition/Readme.md

 - Open DroidCam on your phone and leave it running.
 - Make sure the phone and Raspberry Pi are connected to the same Wi-Fi network.
 - Note the video feed URL displayed by DroidCam, e.g.:
-http://192.168.1.12:4747/video_feed(The script optimized_control.py already contains this URL.
+http://192.168.1.12:4747/video_feed (The script optimized_control.py already contains this URL.
 Adjust it based on your Wifi IP adress)

 2️⃣ Activate the Python environment